catalinred/catalinred.github.com/_posts/2020-03-20-html-replaced-void-elements.markdown

 ### HTML replaced elements

-According to [W3C](https://drafts.csswg.org/css-display/#replaced-element), a HTML replaced element is an element whose content is outside the scope of the CSS formatting model, such as the HTML `img` element, whose content is replaced by the image that its `src` attribute designates.
+According to [W3C](https://drafts.csswg.org/css-display/#replaced-element), an HTML replaced element is an element whose content is outside the scope of the CSS formatting model, such as the HTML `img` element, whose content is replaced by the image that its `src` attribute designates.

-Oh, and the `img` elements is one of the HTML void elements too.
+Oh, and the `img` element is one of the HTML void elements too.

 ![An img as a HTML replaced elements](/dist/uploads/2020/02/html-img-replaced-element.png)